mattwatsoncodes/theme-login/README.md

 Front End Login, Password Reset and Register User

-Features:

-* Easy to integrate with [Gravity Forms](http://www.gravityforms.com/), just activate and drag the field onto your form
-* Option to enable you to enqueue CSS or JS, or lets you add your own

 ## Installation

 1. Download this repository and unzip it into the folder `front-end-login`